Go To Previous Page

 Educational Qualification:

-A Doctor of Veterinary Medicine (DVM) or Veterinary Medicine Doctor (VMD) degree is required, with additional training in dentistry.
-Licensing is mandatory.
+• A Doctor of Veterinary Medicine (DVM) or Veterinary Medicine Doctor (VMD) degree is required.

 Salary: